This section places obligations on all managers.

 - record the hazards and how they have been addressed

-- plant which remains dangerous after that process should be discussed with the OHS Unit (e.g. plant with a faulty design which cannot be remedied and effective safety precautions are impossible or not reasonably practicable)
+- plant which remains dangerous after that process should be discussed with the HWS Unit in Human Resources (e.g. plant with a faulty design which cannot be remedied and effective safety precautions are impossible or not reasonably practicable)

 - arrange for provision to operators of plant information, instruction and training about plant